Phones in Your Home

 Internet Telephony - the cheapest way to call home

 The popularity of callback has waned as new technologies are becoming available in Jakarta which allow you to save up to 80% on your international phone calls and faxes.
 Known as VOIP, Internet telephony or Internet Phone, these services are easy to use and don't require the purchase of any new equipment.
 All you need is your phone and an internet connection to reach more phone numbers across the world.

 One highly recommended company is Skype.
 All parties have to download Skype software, which is free, and the calls are free when you're talking over your computer's internet connection.
 All you need to buy is a headset with integrated microphone.
-The "SkypeOut" option for calling land lines and cell phones in other countries is available - you just open an account with a deposit, and use the funds up as you call.
-This is much cheaper than the old options and you can call anybody, anywhere.
+The "SkypeOut" option for calling land lines and cell phones in other countries is available - you will need to open a Skype account with a deposit, and the balance will be debited as you call to individuals that are not Skype members.
+This is much cheaper than the old calling card options and you can call anybody, anywhere.

-The Skype interface is user-friendly and even a bit goofy (teen-style) and it works.
+The Skype interface is user-friendly and quite easy to download to your computer, tablet, or hand phone.
 You can see if somebody's online.
-As in an IM, you click on their name, and the other computer rings like a phone.
+As in other messaging apps, you click on their name, and the other computer rings like a phone.
 They click to pick up, and you start talking.
 You can send instant messages at the same time, and huge files too (pictures).
-It works with and among Windows, Mac, Linux, Pocket PC.
+It works with and among Windows, Mac, Linux, tablets and smart phones.
 If you get a call and aren't there, but you computer is on, it leaves a "missed call" message.